BA (Hons)

 What you'll study

-In the first year, you study the following compulsory modules.
+In your first year you'll take the following compulsory modules:

 Module title Credits